xeoncross/go-aesctr-with-hmac/README.md

 This package is a simple AES-CTR encryption wrapper with SHA512 HMAC authentication.
 I wrote it to handle large blobs of data that would not fit into memory (or would take to much memory).
 Examples include files and client-to-client uploads.
 The assumption is that this will be used with public/private key cryptography where the AES password (and HMAC password) will be strong and random providing a strong security guarantee.

+I also wanted this to be [easy to](https://gist.github.com/AndiDittrich/4629e7db04819244e843) implement [in Javascript](https://stackoverflow.com/questions/36909746/aes-ctr-encrypt-in-cryptojs-and-decrypt-in-go-lang) for client-to-client communication via electron or react-native.

 ## Using passwords

 If using passwords to encrypt things I recommend you use this the "decrypto" AES-CTR + HMAC + scrypt password strengthening implementation found in [odeke-em/drive](https://github.com/sselph/drive/tree/master/src/dcrypto).
 It might be slower (and uses a temp file) but is worth it for the security gains.
 Human-passwords aren't safe to use alone.